nogibjj/Detecting-AI-Generated-Fake-Images/README.md

 - cnn_model.ipynb: Train and test model using huggingface model on local.
 - mobileNetV2_visual.ipynb: Visualize MobileNetV2 model.
 - resNet_visualization.ipynb & restNet_visual.ipynb: Visualize RestNet50 using UMAP.
+- app.py: deploy the AI generator and detector using huggingface and streamlit.

 ### install package
 To install the required packages, run the following command: